 There may be slightly lighter black lines towards the lower body which generally ends in a cream-white belly.
 These lines tend to run from the anal to abdominal fin.

 The upper portion of their body tends to be a darker shade of grey.

 Their silvery tone will shimmer as they swim through your tank.

-Their mouth which is under-turned also contains sensory barbels which helps them forage for food.
-In the wild they occasionally are bottom dwellers, lurking among the deeper depths of the rivers so having this adaptation is key for feeding.
+Their mouth which is under-turned also contains sensory barbels which help them forage for food.
+In the wild they are occasionally bottom-dwellers, lurking among the deeper depths of the rivers so having this adaptation is key for feeding.

 Males tend to be smaller at around 0.75 inches long.
-Whereas the females will be larger and broader (especially when they are carrying their eggs) at around 1 inch long.
-It can be quite difficult to determine the gender of the fish, but one trick is to look at the fish from above- if it is more bulbous then it is female.
+The females will be larger and broader (especially when they are carrying their eggs) at around 1 inch long.
+It can be quite difficult to determine the gender of this fish, but one trick is to look at the fish from above- if it is more bulbous it is female.